century-synthetics/bt-button-box/README.md

 # Bluetooth Button Box

 A Bluetooth low energy wireless button box circuit for use with sim racing.
 It is based on the the Adafruit Feather nRF52 Bluefruit development board.
-It can be embedded into existing wheels and appears as a standalone game pad on most desktop computers.
+It can be embedded into existing wheels and appears as a standalone gamepad on most desktop computers.

 ## Usage